bntnam/ecommerce-smartstore/README.md

 <h3>1.
 Introduction</h3>
 <p>- User interface: <a href="http://bntnam-bookstore.herokuapp.com/">http://bntnam-bookstore.herokuapp.com/</a></p>
 <p>- Admin portal: <a href="http://bntnam-bookstore.herokuapp.com/">http://bntnam-bookstore.herokuapp.com/</a></p>
-<p>(Note: Please note that maybe some functions do not work properly because of the hosting, the time of deployment, etc. <br/>I just show my understanding and my codebase of the project.)</p>
 <p>- The Webapp and Database are deployed on free hosting Heroku.
 Therefore, it's gonna take longer at the first time loading.
 Afterthat, the webapp will run normally.</p>
 <h3>2.
 Technologies</h3>
 <ul>